iamdanre/ludimus/README.md

 GCC 5 or later is required.

-# Building on desktop Linux:
+# Building on desktop:

-For building on desktop linux, follow these steps as per your distribution:
+For building on desktop, follow these steps as per your distribution:

 ## Ubuntu 18.04 or 20.04
 ```bash